Gospel: Mark 4:26-34

 4:27 "On its own" is literally "automatos" in Greek, the root word for "automatic."

-In the first parable Jesus proposed and agricultural analogy that was familiar with his audience.
+In the first parable Jesus proposed an agricultural analogy that was familiar with his audience.
 At the time, farmers carefully planted grain and tended their fields to maximize yield.
 Yet, nature produced the plants; farmers only cooperated with creation for their plants.
-In the end, framers harvested the grain when the them was right.
+In the end, farmers harvested the grain when the time was right.
 How does this analogy reveal the Kingdom?
 The active agent in the analogy and in the Kingdom is God.
 Humanity is simply a co-worker.
 God created the conditions for the harvest, the worker (i.e., missionary) who sowed the seeds then brought the harvest in.
 Notice the two parts the farmer/missionary played.
 He spread the seed (the word of God) and participated in the harvest at the end.
 Indeed, if the appearance of Christ in the Incarnation and at the crucifixion revealed the end times, the missionary/evangelist was to extend the Messianic mission of bringing all back to God for the Final Judgment.
 Of course, those who willingly participated in this "gathering" were saved; those who rejected the call were the "lost."

-Like may other parables, this analogy spoke to the end times.
+Like many other parables, this analogy spoke to the end times.
 The farmer/missionary spread the Word.
-In doing so, he or she helped helped Christ bring back all to God.
+In doing so, he or she helped Christ bring back all to God.
 So, the Christian missionary was actually the Christian eschatologist.
 The missionary was a minister for the Final Days.
 Yet, his/her job was secondary.
 God was in charge; he was doing the "heavy lifting" to fulfill his will.

 30 He said, "How should we compare the Kingdom of God, or in what (way) should we place it (as) a parable?
 31 (It is) as a mustard seed, which, whenever it should be sown on earth, is smaller (than) all of the seeds, the (ones) on the earth, 32 yet whenever it should be sown, (it) grows upward and becomes larger (than) all the vegetables and produces large branches so that, under its shadows, the birds are able to make a dwelling.